rbisdorff/Digraph3/docSphinx/tutorial.rst

 ['1', '3', '5'] independence: 1.0, dominance: 1.0, absorbency: 1.0
 ['2', '4', '6'] independence: 1.0, dominance: 1.0, absorbency: 1.0

-Chordless circuits of rvrn lrngth may thus be indifferently oriented in two opposite directions.
-Notice by the way that the duals of all chordless circuits, ie *filled* circuits also called **anti-holes** (see Fig.5), indifferently of *odd* or *even* length, never contain any potential kernel candidate.
+Chordless circuits of even length may thus be indifferently oriented along two opposite directions.
+Notice by the way that the duals of all chordless circuits of *odd* or *even* length, ie *filled* circuits also called **anti-holes** (see Fig.5), never contain any potential kernel candidates.

 >>> dc6 = -c6   # dc6 = DualDigraph(c6)
 >>> dc6.showPreKernels()